The TeV Dawn of SUSY Models - Consequences for Flavour and CP: The flavour problem and fine-tuning

 Whenever the Higgs soft mass parameter $m^{2}_{H_{u}}$ is much bigger than $m^{2}_{Z}$ we get a considerable degree of fine-tuning.
 Taking, e.g., the soft-masses of the order of $10\,{\rm TeV}$, as suggested \cite{Grellscheid:2011ij,talk1} in vanilla models of gauge mediation, such as e.g. pure GGM models \cite{pGGM}, we get a fine-tuning of the order of $\sim10000$.
 This can also be seen from the blue line in Fig.~\ref{fig:finetuningindi} where we plot the fine-tuning as a function of the scalar mass scale.
 The same (high) value is obtained when considering the variation with respect to $|\mu^2|$.

 Note, however, that we could re-parameterise in terms of $x=m^{2}_{H_{u}}+|\mu|^2$ and $y=m^{2}_{H_{u}}-|\mu|^2$.
 In terms of these variables the fine-tuning as measured with Eq.~\eqref{barbieri} is $F^{x}_{m^{2}_{Z}}=1$ and $F^{y}_{m^{2}_{Z}}=0,$ independent of the actual values of $m^{2}_{H_{u}}$ and $|\mu^2|$.
 In other words, the measured fine-tuning strongly depends on the choice of parameterisation\footnote{The smallness of the fine-tuning with this choice of parameterisation is also due to the fact that there is no scale to which the size of $x=m^{2}_{H_{u}}-|\mu|^2$ is compared.
 There is no reference made to the absolute scale that is expected for this variable, i.e. it is for example much smaller than the Planck scale.
 This is similar to the issue discussed below for the smallness of flavour changing terms.}.
 Indeed, this is as it should be because a theory that explains the hierarchy between the scale $m^2_{Z}$ and the scales $m^2_{H_{u}}$ and $|\mu^2|$, will provide a parameterisation that relates $m^{2}_{H_{u}}$ and $|\mu^2|$.
 Therefore fine-tuning depends on the choice of what one considers fundamental parameters.
 Indeed it can already make a difference at which scale one chooses the soft SUSY-breaking parameters because the RG evolution provides a re-parameterisation in terms of the original high scale parameters.
-An example where this is relevant is the focus point region~\cite{focus}.
-Choosing certain simple relations between the high-scale parameters leads to an RG evolution such that the overall fine-tuning is significantly reduced to the one expected from a naive consideration at the electroweak scale.
+An example where this is relevant is the so-called hyperbolic branch of SUGRA models~\cite{focus}.
+For example in the focus point\footnote{Recent LHC data~\cite{LHCnew} severely depletes the focus point region (compare~\cite{focus} with~\cite{LHCnew}).} and focus surface regions the relations between the high-scale parameters lead to an RG evolution such that the overall fine-tuning is significantly reduced to the one expected from a naive consideration at the electroweak scale.